Vancouver Canucks Ring of Honour

 The Vancouver Canucks Ring of Honour is a collection of permanent in-arena displays, used as a means to celebrate and acknowledge players who made a lasting impact on the franchise.
 Along with the permanent display each inductee is given a night of recognition, during the unveiling of their display, that includes a video tribute and an on-ice presentation.
-Established as part of the Canucks' 40th National Hockey League's (NHL) season celebration in 2010–11, four members were inducted in the first year.
+Established as part of the Canucks' 40th season celebration in the National Hockey League (NHL) in 2010–11, four members were inducted in the first year.
 Members are selected by an advisory committee that includes former players, broadcasters, and staff members.

 The first member inducted to the Ring of Honour was Orland Kurtenbach.
 Kurtenbach began his professional career with the Western Hockey League version of the Canucks before reaching the NHL ranks.
 When the Canucks became an NHL expansion team in 1970, they used their second pick in the expansion draft to take Kurtenbach.
 Recognized for his leadership Kurtenbach was named the Canucks' first captain, a position he held until retiring in 1974.

 The initiative has been well received by both players and fans.
 Honoured players have garnered loud ovations, while third inductee, Thomas Gradin, called it an honour that he was very proud of.